 The tech industry’s “gender problem” has been a topic of conversation for several years, and is representative of the larger “geek bro” cultural phenomenon within such traditionally nerdy spaces as comic books, video games and—yes—the tech industry.
 As with comic books and video games, the growing visibility of women in communities stereotypically male-dominated has prompted broad—and inflammatory—gendered backlash.
 Within the video game industry, for example, feminist programmers and culture critics face a daily barrage of sexual harassment and death threats.
 Among comic book fans, feminists are disparagingly labelled as bullies while they field death threats of their own for questioning the medium’s reinforcement of sexism and rape culture.

 Arthur Chu— who has developed a strong portfolio of feminist writing as it intersects with geek culture—suggests that within these communities, nerdy men reap the benefits of male privilege while they are disadvantaged by conventional ideals of masculinity.
 This simultaneous dissonance leaves nerds with a deep-seated entitlement complex over women, creating a gendered hierarchy—with all its inherent male privilege—to help men achieve a limited “alpha male” status denied them by the broader world’s toxic masculinity.
 Thus, these become spaces not only hostile to women, but in many ways dependent upon their hostility to women.
-Asian American women describe how in STEM, we are simultaneously upheld as the “model female,” while we are also frequently professionally punished for it.

 It would be naive to suggest that within these spaces—as within the larger mainstream—race is not a factor in manifestations of sexism.